cmaclell/concept_formation/docs/instance_representation.rst

     ``('relation', ('feature1', 'subobject1')``).

 Hidden Attributes
-    Attributes that are maintained in the concept knoweldge base but are not considered during concept formation.
+    Attributes that are maintained in the concept knowledge base but are not considered during concept formation.
 These are useful for propagating unique ids or other bookkeeping labels into the knoweldge base without biasing concept formation.
 Hidden attributes are denoted as constant or relational attributes that have an ``'_'`` as their first element (i.e., ``attribute[0] == '_'``).
 For constants, this means that the first character is an underscore (e.g., ``"_hidden"``).
-For relations, this means that the first element in the tuple is an string underscore (e.g., ``('_', 'hidden- relation', 'obj')``).
+For relations, this means that the first element in the tuple is an string underscore (e.g., ``('_', 'hidden-relation', 'obj')``).

 Only the **constant** and **hidden** attributes are supported by :class:`CobwebTree<concept_formation.cobweb.CobwebTree>` and :class:`Cobweb3Tree<concept_formation.cobweb3.Cobweb3Tree>`.
 :class:`TrestleTree<concept_formation.trestle.TrestleTree>` supports all
 attribute types.

+In general attribute names must be hashable (so they can be used in a dictionary and must be zero index-able (e.g., ``attribute[0]``, so that they can be tested to determine if they are hidden.

 Values
 ------